 I check-in at the beautiful Shangrila detoxification center (that means ‘earthly paradise’) at 1pm.

-In fact, soon after An, the Thai lady running the place, explains me how to get start with the detox: four pills of natural herbal laxative to swallow all at once, and a lot of amazing tea with thunbergia leaves and ginger.
+In fact, soon after An, the Thai lady running the place, explains to me how to get started with the detox: four pills of natural herbal laxative to swallow all at once, and a lot of amazing tea with thunbergia leaves and ginger.

 I follow the instructions to the letter and by 4pm I’m having a violent diarrhea attack that holds me on the toilet for a while.